Home » How To Get a Hermit Crab To Come Out of Its Shell Without Killing It

 Turn Up The Heat

-This isn’t a sustainable long-term solution, as hot hermit crabs will be visibly uncomfortable.
+This isn’t sustainable because hot hermit crabs will become uncomfortable and dehydrated.
 The reason hermit crabs are nocturnal is partially to avoid the heat of the sun.

-Once your hermit crab leaves its shell, reduce the temperature.
-Most hermit crabs enjoy a temperature of 80 degrees Fahrenheit, but anything above 72 degrees Fahrenheit is safe.
+Once the hermit crab leaves its shell, reduce the temperature.
+Most hermit crabs prefer a temperature of 80 degrees Fahrenheit, but anything above 72 degrees Fahrenheit is deemed safe.

 Submersion in Water

 Much like handling, water often brings hermit crabs out of their shell.
-Gently lift your hermit crab and place it in a body of saltwater.
+Gently lift the hermit crab and place it in a body of saltwater with a ramp for easy exit.

 Use this as a last resort.
 It usually works, but if it doesn’t, you place hermit crabs in jeopardy, as hermit crabs can drown.
 If hermit crabs hide due to fear or are stuck in their shell, they may remain within.

-Never force a hermit crab out of its shell, as they stay inside for their own reasons, unfathomable though they may be to us.
-Your hermit crab will emerge when ready.
+Never force a hermit crab out of its shell, as they stay inside for personal reasons, unfathomable though they may be to us.
+A hermit crab will emerge when ready.